Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/3-vanilla-matmul.md

 ### C implementation

-A literal implementation of the text book matrix multiplication algorithm, as described above, can be found in file ``matmul_vanilla.c``:
+A literal implementation of the textbook matrix multiplication algorithm, as described above, can be found in file ``matmul_vanilla.c``:

 ```C